Dental Health New Year’s Resolutions

 Get Screened For Oral Cancer

 Oral cancer is a serious condition that affects millions of people every year.
 One simple screening this year can help you identify your risk and receive preventative treatment if needed.
-Talk to your holistic dentist like Dr. Beata Carlson and Dr. Amber Gilton at Natural and Cosmetic Dentistry in Clearwater, Florida to learn more about oral cancer and the best strategies to protect yourself from the disease.
+Talk to your holistic dentist like Dr. Beata Carlson and Associates in Clearwater, Florida to learn more about oral cancer and the best strategies to protect yourself from the disease.

 Call (727) 888-6523 to schedule your appointment today at Natural and Cosmetic Dentistry.
 It’s the easiest New Year’s Resolution you’ll ever make!